Pleb5/Pleb5.github.io/en/pages/quest-7-nokyc-bitcoin.md

     3. Follow instructions and save secret
     4. You get some initial Lightning tBTC
     5. You can fund a Phoenix testnet Lightning wallet as an alternative
-2. Open a Tor Browser and go to [https://robosats.com](https://robosats.com){:target="_blank"}
+2. Open a Tor Browser and go to [https://learn.robosats.org](https://learn.robosats.org){:target="_blank"}
-    6. Go to the dotted menu `“…”`(more) in the bottom bar and the hat icon will take you to [https://learn.robosats.com](https://learn.robosats.com){:target="_blank"}
     7. Select `“Quick start”` and browse the topics and links
     8. Go to `“Access Robosats”`
     9. Scroll down to Testnet and go to the onion address site
     10. The unsafe clearnet site is more stable
 3. Note: This exercise works with one Tor browser but it can be buggy sometimes.
 It is easier to do it different Tor browsers but Tor does not allow multiple browser instances to be opened.
 So either use another computer/android mobile phone with a Tor browser OR Use clearnet Robosats with the other trading party
-4. Generate your one-time Robot(maker) for the trade
+4. Generate your one-time Robot (maker) for the trade
     11. Click `"Generate Robot"` and save the token then continue
     12. Backup the robot token always when you create one.
 It is just for one trade, can be in a simple offline text file
     13. Click `“Create”` and this time choose the btc buyer role for the maker
     14. Enable advanced settings in the the top-right corner to see some more details
     15. Decide on amount range, dummy payment method and premium
-    16. Robosats uses [fidelity bonds](https://learn.robosats.com/docs/bonds/){:target="_blank"} as a pre-commitment mechanism to incentivize honesty in trades.
+    16. Robosats uses [fidelity bonds](https://learn.robosats.org/docs/bonds/){:target="_blank"} as a pre-commitment mechanism to incentivize honesty in trades.
 This is determined as a percentage of the value of the trade in sats.
 You can set it to any percentage and Robosats will ask you to lock in that amount before the trade.
 The more you set it the more “fidelity” is assumed by traders.
 If you cheat or don’t follow up on the trade, your bond is not returned to you
     17. Click `“Create order”`.
 You are presented a Lightning hold invoice as the maker bond
         1. Pay it in time, it gives you like 10 minutes
     18. Copy it and go to htlc.me.
 Go to `“Send”` and paste the Lightning invoice then hit enter to pay